njtwomey/njtwomey.github.io/_pages/about.md

 social: true
 ---

-I am an experienced and innovative researcher and in theoretical and applied machine learning.
+I am an experienced and innovative researcher in theoretical and applied machine learning.

 Machine learning research serves as a creative and intellectual outlet for me and the teams I work with and lead.